LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

-# Building web app to display ESG data using Angular and RDP API
+# Build a Web application to display ESG data using Angular and RDP API

 ## Overview

-This article will show you how to use Refinitiv Data Platform(RDP) REST API with Angular framework to create a sample web application to retrieve  Environmental, Social, and Governance (ESG) basic score data.
+This article will show you how to use [Refinitiv Data Platform(RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) REST API with [Angular framework](https://angular.io/) to create a sample web application to retrieve  [Environmental, Social, and Governance (ESG)](https://www.refinitiv.com/en/financial-data/company-data/esg-data) basic score data.

 Environmental, Social and Governance (ESG) Data Services Covering Thousands of Companies.
 The Most Comprehensive Resource for Investment Decisions.
 Learn More & Request Details.
 Completely Transparent.
 Company Disclosed Data.
 400+ ESG Metrics.

-The web application will demonstrate the basic workflows of using RDP REST API and explain the required steps and data structure returned by the RDP services and the message the application needs to parse and retrieve the ESG basic score.
+The web application will demonstrate the basic workflows of using RDP REST API and explain the required steps and data structure returned by the RDP services.
+Also, it will provide the sample message the application needs to parse and retrieve the ESG basic score.
+A developer can explore other ESG services on [the API Docs page](https://apidocs.refinitiv.com/), and then they can apply the same approach to retrieve the data.

 ![cover](images/esganularcover.png)